Kenilworth Avenue Line: From 2010

 Route R12 was rerouted inside Franklin Park and the Springhill Lake Complex.
 Buses previously operated along Edmonston Road, Springhill Drive, Springhill Lane, Breezewood Drive, and backtrack to Beltway Plaza Mall via Cherrywood Lane and Greenbelt Road before running again on Cherrywood Lane to Greenbelt station going northbound and from Greenbelt to Beltway Plaza to Springhill Lake Complex going southbound under the same path.
 The route was change to operate along Greenbelt Road, Beltway Plaza, Cherrywood Lane, Breezewood Drive, Edmonston Road, Springhill Drive, and back along Cherrywood Lane to Greenbelt station Northbound.
 The route would operate vice versa going from Greenbelt station, Springhill Lake Complex, and Beltway Plaza going southbound.
 Service along Springhill Lane was replaced by TheBus route 16.

 Route R12 was also rerouted to operate along Campus drive to/from College Park–University of Maryland station instead of backtracking along River Road in order to add Metrobus service to the parks and recreational centers along Campus drive.
 Route R12 would only operate along River Road one way in both directions.
 Route R11 was also reincarnated back into service to operate parallel to R12 operating during weekday early mornings, skipping R12's diversion into the Springhill Lake Apartment Complex and Beltway Plaza.

 On August 23, 2015, the R11 was eventually permanently discontinued and replaced by more frequent route R12 service.
 These services would not enter Beltway Plaza.

 Beginning on September 1, 2019 for nine months, the College Park Metrobus loop was temporarily closed for construction of the Purple line at College Park station having all stops located along River Road.
 As of a result, route R12's bus stops were moved onto River Road in order to serve the station.
 There were no detours that affected route R12.

-During the Coronavirus disease 2019 pandemic, the R12 was relegated to operate on its Saturday supplemental schedule beginning on March 16, 2020.
+During the COVID-19 pandemic, the R12 was relegated to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the route was further reduced to operate on its regular Saturday schedule with the supplemental trips not operating and having no Saturday service when WMATA implemented its modified Sunday schedule and regular Sunday service during the weekends.
-Additional service was brought back on August 23, 2020, however Saturday service remained suspended.
+Additional service was brought back on August 23, 2020; however, Saturday service remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route R12 Saturday service and reduce weekday service to only every 60 minutes due to low federal funding.
 However on March 14, 2021, all route R12 Saturday service was restored.

+On September 5, 2021, full service was restored on the R12.
+On May 29, 2022, Saturday service was increased to operate earlier.